 Although legislation required the introduction of equal pay for equal work in the public service (1960) and the private sector (1972), women’s earnings and careers were often still treated as secondary to men’s, and to domestic responsibilities.
 Very few women had the same opportunities as men.
 Many occupations and most senior positions remained male preserves long after formal barriers had been removed.

 By 2014 paid employment was the norm for women with children.
-58% of sole mothers and 70% of partnered mothers were in paid employment (compared to 83% of women without dependent children).
+58% of sole mothers and 70% of partnered mothers were in paid employment (compared with 83% of women without dependent children).

 Paid work in the 21st century